BNY: Post-merger history

-In May 2014, BNY Mellon sold its 1 Wall Street headquarters, and in 2015, moved into leased space at Brookfield Place.
+In May 2014, BNY Mellon moved its global headquarters from 1 Wall Street to Brookfield Place, following the sale of the former building.
 In June 2014, the company combined its global markets, global collateral services and prime services to create the new Markets Group, also known as BNY Markets Mellon.
 The company expanded its Hong Kong office in October 2014 as part of the company's plans to grow its wealth management business.

 Between 2014 and 2016, BNY Mellon opened innovation centers focused on emerging technologies, big data, digital and cloud-based projects, with the first opening in Silicon Valley.

 In September 2017, BNY Mellon announced that it agreed to sell CenterSquare Investment Management to its management team and the private equity firm Lovell Minnick Partners.
 The transaction is subject to standard regulatory approvals and is expected to be completed by the end of 2017.

+In November 2017, BNY Mellon performed the United States banking industry's first real-time payment transaction using a system set up by The Clearing House.
+The transaction moved a nominal amount between accounts at BNY Mellon and U.S. Bancorp in three seconds, inaugurating the first new payment clearance and settlement system for the US in over 40 years.

 In January 2018, BNY Mellon announced that it was again moving its headquarters location, less than four years after its prior move.
 The headquarters location was announced as 240 Greenwich Street, a renaming of the already BNY Mellon-owned 101 Barclay Street office building in Tribeca, New York City.
 BNY Mellon had owned the office building for over 30 years, with control of the location obtained via 99-year ground lease.
 The same year, the company purchased the location from the city for $352 million.

-Historical data

-The following graphs represent the net income and assets and liabilities for the years 2000 to 2016 for the Bank of New York Mellon, the Bank of New York Mellon Corporation's New York state-chartered bank and an FDIC-insured depository institution.
+In February 2020, Mellon announced that it has successfully onboarded Liontrust Asset Management to its new Investment Operations platform.

+In early 2023, BNY Mellon’s Pershing unit announced the addition of real-time payments to its investor portal.
+In June 2023, BNY Mellon's Pershing X launched wealth management platform Wove.
+In July 2023, BNY Mellon became an early adopter of Federal Reserve’s instant payment rail, FedNow.
+That same year, BNY made history by selecting minority-, veteran-, and woman-owned firms as bookrunners for a $500 million debt offering.
+Additionally, the company increased its minimum wage for U.S.-based employees by 12.5%, raising the hourly rate from $20.00 to $22.50, and expanded its mental health resources.

+In June 2024, BNY Mellon announced an update to its logo and a simplification of its corporate brand to BNY.
+As part of this rebranding, BNY Mellon Investment Management was renamed BNY Investments, BNY Mellon Wealth Management became BNY Wealth, and BNY Mellon Pershing was shortened to BNY Pershing.